ashleshakadam/Real-Time-Weather-Data-Analysis-for-Multiple-U.S.-cities/README.md

 The SQL-based queries provide detailed insights into the weather data:
 	•	Temperature Extremes: A maximum of 24.61°C and a minimum of 2.51°C highlight the broad range of conditions.
-	•	Average Temperature: The average temperature of approximately 9.56°C offers a baseline of the overall weather across the selected cities.
+	•	Average Temperature: The overall average temperature of approximately 9.56°C offers a baseline of the overall weather across the selected cities.
 	•	City Trends: Miami emerges as the warmest city while Denver registers the coldest conditions.
 	•	Humidity: Cities such as Dallas, Seattle, Miami, and New York experience periods of high humidity (above 80%).
 	•	Weather Distribution: The data shows a predominance of “Clear” conditions, with fewer occurrences of “Mist” and “Rain.”